geky/ramrsbd/README.md

    };
    ```

-   Which can then be provided to ramrsbd's [p][p] config option to avoid
+   Which can then be provided to ramrsbd's `p` config option to avoid
    allocating the `p_buffer` in RAM.

    Unfortunately we still pay the code cost for generating the generator